 Forest Kindergarten Vision

 In our Forest Kindergarten program, children learn through play and exploring our beautiful 35 acres of natural space.
-Our Forest Kindergarten is an outdoor program for 4-6 year olds.
-Inspired by the Waldorf education model and the forest schools throughout Europe, our inquiry-based learning nurtures a children’s sense of wonder and creativity.
+Our Forest Kindergarten is an outdoor program for 3.5-6 year olds.
+Our inquiry-based learning nurtures a children’s sense of wonder and creativity.
 Through observing a child’s play, teachers craft meaningful play invitations, share stories or pose questions, which support the child’s learning process.

 Through joyful engagement in the Forest Kindergarten, children develop lifelong capacities for creative thinking, self-confidence and an awareness of others and their natural environment.